Emma-Belg/first-c-sharp/README.md

 ## Pass by Reference vs Pass by Value

 These terms describe how a perameter is given to some method that you are invoking.
-In the C# language, when you pass a parameter to a method you are ALWAYS passing a perameter by value.
+In the C# language, when you pass a parameter to a method you are ALWAYS passing a perameter by value (unless you specify with keywords).
 What that means is that I am taking the value from (see below example) book1 and I am copying that and placing it into the perameter Book.
 The value represents a pointer to a memory location so it is a reference to a book object.

 That would be very different in a language where they pass perameters by reference because then they would recieve a reference to variable book1 and the perameter could still make changes to the book1 object because the perameter holds a reference to a variable that still holds a reference to my book object.
 But in a pass by reference scenario, I can even make chages to that book1 varaible itself from the other method and that is something that CANNOT happen if I use 'pass by value'.